 Required textbook: Fall Prevention Programming (2nd edition) by Vicky Scott, RN, PhD.

 This book is published by Lulu Publishing and retails for $49.99 USD (+shipping and taxes, if applicable).

 To receive further information on how you can receive special discount rates and savings, please visit lulu.com.

 COST of each E-Learning Session(s) = $310 plus $15.50 GST

 NEW Geriatric Certificate Program, McMaster University

-The CFPC e-learning module offered through the University of Victoria is now considered a course elective as a part of the Geriatric Certificate Program offered by McMaster University.
+The CFPC e-learning module offered through the University of Victoria is an elective course of the Geriatric Certificate Program offered by McMaster University.
 The Geriatric Certificate Program is a curriculum taught by experts that is open to all disciplines.
 Participants enroll and take courses (ex.
 Montessori Methods for Dementia Care, Geriatric Assessment Training, etc.) leading to a geriatric certificate that is endorsed by the Division of Geriatric Medicine, McMaster University.

-In 2009, the Canadian Falls Prevention Curriculum (CFPC) E-Learning was recognized for Best Custom Content by the Brandon Hall Excellence in Learning Awards.
-This award was presented to the CFPC E-Learning development company TM NewMedia and the Canadian Fall Prevention Education Collaborative.
+In 2009, the Canadian Fall Prevention Curriculum (CFPC) E-Learning was recognized for Best Custom Content by the Brandon Hall Excellence in Learning Awards.
+This award was presented to the CFPC E-Learning development company TM NewMedia and the Canadian Fall Prevention Education Collaborative (CFPEC).